MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-with-mrtk.md

     - Ultraleap Hand Tracking
     - Android and iOS devices

+## Other non-OpenXR configuration options

+**Windows XR**: Microsoft doesn't recommend using the Windows XR plugin for any new projects in Unity 2020.
+Instead, you should use the Mixed Reality OpenXR plugin.
+However, if you're using Unity 2019 and you need AR Foundation 2.0 for compatibility with ARCore/ARKit devices, this plugin enables that support.

+   > [!IMPORTANT]
+   > Using this plugin in Unity 2019 is not compatible with Azure Spatial Anchors.

+**Legacy XR**:

+If you're still on Unity 2019 or earlier, Microsoft recommends using the Legacy Built-in XR support.
+While the Windows XR plugin is functional on Unity 2019, we don't recommend it  because it's not compatible with Azure Spatial Anchors on Unity 2019.

+If you're starting a new project, we recommend that you install Unity 2020 instead and use the Mixed Reality OpenXR plugin.

 ## Create a new Unity project

 1. Launch the **Unity Hub**.